VioPaige/UE_AutoGenerator/README.md

 You need the Unreal Engine CMD executable, as well as a built unreal engine project with the AssetGenerator and AssetDumper plugins.

 ## Documentation
 Before utilising this tool, make sure to set up the config.json file to have the same paths, these should all work with relative as well as absolute paths.
+Also make sure your serialised game assets are located in a "nongenout" directory in the same location as the executable.

 Whenever AutoGen is run, it should have its `mode` argument specified, like so:
 ```